 The PhD will join the group and interact with the other members of the CS group (around 40 researchers).
 Furthermore, the project is part of a larger research consortium where he/she will interact with a mix of academic and industrial research partners.
 Research within the CS Group is characterized by personal supervision.
 The PhD will have access to the advanced courses offered by the Dutch Institute for Systems and Control and will be able to attend national and international scientific conferences.

 For more detailed information on the activities of the group please check http://tue.nl/cs/

-The successful candidate will join a research group with a focus on formal methods for control systems.
-This PhD position is part of a bigger project that addresses the fundamental need for a new conceptual framework for awareness in multi-agent systems (MASs) that is compatible with the internal models and specifications of autonomous robotic systems and that enables safe simultaneous operation of collaborating autonomous agents and humans.
+The successful candidate will join a research lab with a focus on formal methods for cyber-physical systems.
+This PhD position is part of a bigger project that addresses the fundamental need for a new conceptual framework for situational awareness in multi-agent systems (MASs) that enables safe simultaneous operation of collaborating autonomous agents and humans.
 The focus of this PhD position will lie on quantifying risk-awareness for multi-agent planning in human-in-the-loop situations.
 More precisely, the following research directions could be considered:

 Main research directions